cast iron skillet vs griddle

 Heat Distribution and Retention

 Exploring how different cookware handles heat is fascinating.
 Cast iron skillets and griddles shine in heat retention.
 Yet, they cook in different ways.
-We will look at their roles in temperature control.
+We’ll look at their roles in temperature control.

 Cast iron warms up slowly but keeps its heat well.
 It’s great for cooking steaks or making stews slowly.
 On the other hand, griddles, especially those made of carbon steel, react to changes in heat fast.
 This is perfect for cooking foods that require accurate temperature management.